Oz (Buffy the Vampire Slayer): Television

 While appearing to the outside world to have come to terms with his lycanthropy rather easily, evidence arises he indeed is fearful of his werewolf side ("Fear, Itself"), and especially of hurting others with it.
 Moreover, he starts to see that he and his wolf side may not be as separate as he'd like to think.
 When he meets a female werewolf, Veruca, a seductive UC Sunnydale student who sings in a band, they are immediately drawn to each other, and unbeknownst to him, they meet as wolves in the woods and have sex on the first night of the full moon.
 Veruca, who, unlike Oz, is conscious of her state and believes they are "the wolf all the time," tries to convince Oz that they belong together.
-Unlike Oz, Veruca sees nothing wrong with killing humans when she is a werewolf as she feels that that is her true identity.
+Unlike Oz, Veruca sees nothing wrong with killing humans when she is a werewolf; she feels that that is her true identity.
 Instead of telling the others about Veruca, he convinces her to join him in his cage on the next night they are due to turn into werewolves.
 They have sex again and are found the next morning lying together naked by Willow, who is devastated.
 Willow considers using magic to hurt Veruca, but changes her mind at the last minute.
 Veruca, who watched Willow, then attacks her.
 During the attack, Veruca transforms into a werewolf and tries to kill Willow, but Oz, also in werewolf form, protects Willow and kills Veruca.
 After he kills Veruca, he nearly attacks Willow, but Buffy stops him in time.
 Oz realizes that Veruca was correct, and tells Willow that he is, indeed, "the wolf all the time" and needs to leave in order to try to better understand his own nature.

 Some months later, Oz returns to Sunnydale, having made progress with his lycanthropy through techniques learned in Tibet.
 He no longer uncontrollably changes into a werewolf during a full moon, and can now control his transformations, and shows Willow this when he takes her outside and shows her that the moon is full and he has not changed.
 However, when experiencing the powerful negative emotion of jealousy evoked by the discovery that Tara Maclay has replaced him in Willow's affections, he does change, and is seized by The Initiative and locked in their cells until Buffy, helped by Riley Finn, sets him free.

 The knowledge that Willow now loves Tara makes Oz leave Sunnydale for good, though he and Willow each affirm the depth and permanence of their connection.
 He is last seen in Willow's dream in the episode "Restless."